flightaware/aeroapps/README.md

 are managed by Docker Compose with profiles named for each language.

 ## Quickstart
-You mus set the following variable (in your environment or a .env file) before you can start using Aero Apps.
+You must set the following variable (in your environment or a .env file) before you can start using Aero Apps.

 * AEROAPI_KEY - Your FlightAware AeroAPI access key